RecordPlayerAdvice.comUpdated March 2026

 Where to Buy in the UK

-Amazon UK offers competitive prices, fast Prime delivery, and generous returns.
+Amazon UK has competitive prices, fast Prime delivery, and generous returns.
 Best for knowing exactly what you want and getting it quickly.

 Richer Sounds provides genuine expertise.
 Staff actually know about turntables, will ask about your setup, and often match online prices if you ask.
 Excellent for auditioning before buying.